Baudrillard's Subject

 The other’s tracks are used in such a way as to distance you from yourself.
 You exist only in the trace of the other, but without his being aware of it; in fact, you follow your own almost without knowing it yourself. […] You seduce yourself by being absent, by being no more than a mirror for the other who is unaware—as with Kierkegaard’s mirror, hanging on the opposite wall: The young girl doesn’t think of it, but the mirror does.
 You seduce yourself into the other’s destiny, the double of his path, which, for him, has meaning, but when repeated, does not.
 It’s as if someone behind him knew that he was going nowhere—it is in some way robbing him of his objective: seducing him.
 The cunning demon of seduction slips between him and himself, between you and him.
 This is so powerful that people can often sense they are being followed, through some sort of intuition that something has penetrated their space, altering its curvature—a feeling of being reflected without knowing it.
 (Calle & Baudrillard, 1988, pp. 77–78)

-Arbitrary ritual commitment of this kind entails the sacrifice one’s practical identity as an entrepreneur of the sign, as it is constituted by the structural law.
+Arbitrary ritual commitment of this kind entails the sacrifice of one’s practical identity as an entrepreneur of the sign, as it is constituted by the structural law.
 It is in this sense a potlach of sign value—since the symbolic economy defined by this law, regulated through the universal equivalence of sign value, it is only through its destruction that the secret rule can be reversed.
 The paradox of Calle’s project is that while it may be the most pure example we have of this strategy, it still does not quite succeed.
 Indeed it is the very moment at which the project is unified in its documentation, each photo arranged on the page with tastefully large margins, bound in hardcover, accompanied by a text by none other than Jean Baudrillard, and placed before the public gaze, that whatever sacrificial ritual is represented within its pages is extracted as surplus and cashed in as sign value.
 Calle’s project would have been the perfect example, but only if she had never published it.
 And here is the paradox: anything that is visible within the symbolic economy of the present is always already valorised according to its law.
 In this sense the structural law is fundamentally an optical determination, an injunction to appear.
 To destroy sign value is to disappear before the gaze of the ‘public’ as it is constructed by this law.
 In double refusal one disappears, and it is only in this disappearance that the real is challenged to appear.

 References